Sainte-Anne-de-Prescott

-Sainte-Anne-de-Prescott (often written as Ste-Anne-de-Prescott) is a predominantly francophone town in the United Counties of Prescott and Russell, near the Québec border and Glengarry County, in Ontario Canada.
+Ste-Anne-de-Prescott (sometimes written as Sainte-Anne-de-Prescott) or alternatively Ste-Anne, is a predominantly francophone town in the United Counties of Prescott and Russell, near the Quebec border and Glengarry County, in Ontario Canada.
 It is a part of and the seat of the Municipality of East Hawkesbury.

 Geography

-Sainte-Anne-de-Prescott is a village in eastern Ontario and near the Québec border.
+Sainte-Anne-de-Prescott is a village in eastern Ontario and near the Quebec border.
 Nearby locations include Saint-Eugene and Sainte-Justine-de-Newton which is in the Regional County Municipality of Vaudreuil-Soulanges.